matteoveglia/AstraFtrackTools/README.md

 ### 🔄 | Update Latest Versions Sent

 This tool grabs the latest delivered version for each shot and updates the "latestVersionSent" and "latestVersionSentDate" custom attributes on the shot level.

+### 🔐 | Secure

+During normal usage all API calls are made directly to Ftrack and all API keys are stored locally and encrypted uniquely to your machine.

 ## Custom Ftrack Attribute Requirements